LDMX-Software/ldmx-software.github.io/src/using/getting-started.md

 Example output would look like
 ```
 Entrypoint found alongside denv
-Looking for docker... found 'Docker version 24.0.7, build afdd53b' <- would use without DENV_RUNNER defined
-Looking for podman... not found
 Looking for apptainer... not found
 Looking for singularity... not found
+Looking for podman... not found
+Looking for docker... found 'Docker version 27.0.3, build 7d4bcd8' <- use without DENV_RUNNER defined
+denv would run with 'docker'
 ```
 ~~~